Vinodh-Machireddy/ml/Interview.md

 Tell me about your project:
 ---------------------------
 1.Overall Project
 2.business use case/purpose
 3.Architecture
 4.tech stack used
 5.and Roles & Responsibility.

-1. Overall Project
-I am working on Daimler Project under automotive domain, their focusing on Traffic Sign Recognition (TSR).
-The project is part of Advanced Driver Assistance Systems (ADAS) and aims to detect and classify traffic signs from camera input in real time.
+- I am working on Daimler Project which comes under automotive domain/Industry, their i am dealing with Battery Fault Classification.
+The project aims to classify battery cell faults in real time using sensor data from the Battery Management System (BMS).
+This helps detect issues like overheating, overcharging, internal short circuits, and cell degradation early — before they become safety-critical.
-2. Business Use Case / Purpose
-The main purpose is to enhance driver safety and compliance.
+-  The main purpose is to improve EV battery safety, and extend battery lifespan.
-By recognising traffic signs such as speed limits, stop signs, or pedestrian crossings, the vehicle can alert the driver or adjust driving behaviour.
-3. Architecture
-The architecture has two main layers:
-Data & Model Layer
-Camera sensors capture road images.
-Images are preprocessed and passed through a deep learning classification model (CNN-based).
-The output is the predicted traffic sign category.
-MLOps Pipeline Layer
-Data Pipeline: Collects and versions training/validation images.
-Training Pipeline: Handles preprocessing, augmentation, training, evaluation.
-Deployment Pipeline: Packages the trained model into a container and deploys as a microservice.
-Monitoring & Retraining: Tracks accuracy, latency, drift, and triggers retraining if needed.
-4. Tech Stack Used: MLflow, DVC, Kubeflow, Docker, Kubernetes, CI/CD, Prometheus, Grafana, Trivy

-5. Roles & Responsibilities (as Senior MLOps Engineer) Designed end-to-end ML pipelines for data preprocessing, training, deployment, and monitoring.
+7. Roles & Responsibilities (as Senior MLOps Engineer) Designed end-to-end ML pipelines for data preprocessing, training, deployment, and monitoring.
 Implemented model versioning and experiment tracking with MLflow and DVC.
 Containerised models with Docker and deployed on Kubernetes clusters.